Congressman Brian Mast is in his fourth term representing the 21st Congressional District of Florida.

 Prior to his election to Congress, Brian followed in his father’s footsteps by serving in the U.S. Army for more than 12 years, earning medals including The Bronze Star Medal, The Army Commendation Medal for Valor, The Purple Heart Medal, and The Defense Meritorious Service Medal.
 While deployed in Afghanistan, he worked as a bomb disposal expert under the elite Joint Special Operations Command.
 The last improvised explosive device that he found resulted in catastrophic injuries, which included the loss of both of his legs.

 While lying in bed recovering at Walter Reed Medical Center, Brian’s father gave him advice that has stuck with him to this day--to ensure the greatest service he gave to our country and the best example he set for his children was still ahead of him.
 Brian took this advice to heart and dedicated himself to finding new ways to serve our country and his community.

 In Congress, Brian strives to serve as he did on the battlefield: without regard for personal gain or personal sacrifice.
-He is a member of three committees:
+He is a member of two committees:

-- The Foreign Affairs Committee, where he uses his military expertise to help strengthen the safety and security of the United States; and
+- The Foreign Affairs Committee, where he uses his military expertise to help strengthen the safety and security of the United States

-Brian lives in Palm City, Fla. with his wife Brianna and three children, Magnum, Maverick and Madalyn.
+Brian lives in Fort Pierce, Fla. with his wife Brianna and four children: Magnum, Maverick, Madalyn and Major.